 That said, what is clear is that we can get hijacked by adopting mental shortcuts – i.e. by relying on memory, experience or intuition.
 This can damage our decision making and in turn our relationships, when we fail to gather all the information we need before making a decision or forming a judgement about others.
 One short cut is that we tend to look for ways to confirm our existing beliefs (it’s quicker, easier and consumes less energy) and this can certainly happen to people who work apart and have less easily available information upon which to make decisions about others.

-Our research shows that working remotely opens us up to attribution and availability biases, unless together we take steps to correct them, such as gathering several sources of data on a colleague’s situation or performance before making a judgement about them.
+Our research into managing the agile workforce shows that working remotely opens us up to attribution and availability biases, unless together we take steps to correct them, such as gathering several sources of data on a colleague’s situation or performance before making a judgement about them.